Scalingo/wordpress-scalingo/README.md

 In reverse, if you activate the already preinstalled S3 plugin you must specify these variables.

+By default, the default AWS endpoint (s3.amazonaws.com) will be used.
+Be careful of that if you're using another provider.

 ### Use another S3 provider

 If you want to use another provider than AWS for your S3 bucket.